-Jerzy Semkow, who died in December 2014 after a long and rich career, was one of Istomin’s closest and most loyal friends.
+Jerzy Semkow, who died in December 2014 after a long and fruitful career, was one of Istomin’s closest and most loyal friends.
 Both shared the same concern for perfection, a reluctance to accept the false values of the musical world, a passion for literature and a love for France, which had led to Jerzy Semkow becoming a French citizen.
 In 2006, he told Bernard Meillat about his memories of Eugene Istomin. .

 “We met in Sofia in 1963.
 I was very ill, and my face was sore and swollen from sinusitis.
 I even had to undergo a sinus drainage, as the concert was due to be televised!
 Eugene was of enormous comfort to me.
 When you first met him, Istomin could give the impression of being quite strict and almost academic in bearing – but you soon realized that he was warm-hearted and extraordinarily sensitive.

 He was a fascinating character.
 He belonged to the old school of nobility.
 He reminded me of Fitzgerald’s Gatsby.
 He was a sum of contradictions, fiercely criticizing modern life while at the same time being incapable of living anywhere else other than in the turmoil of New York or Paris.
 He had always been committed to democracy and freedom, but he regretted that they were falling into demagogy, in a race to the bottom and a renunciation of true educational ambition.
 ‘The people are asking for shit?
 Well, let’s give them some!’